ZhengWeiLim/ZhengWeiLim.github.io/index.md

 <!-- ## Zheng Wei Lim -->

-I am a PhD student at The University of Melbourne, where I develop computational methods for cross-cultural translation.
+I am a PhD student at the University of Melbourne, where I develop computational methods for cross-cultural translation.
 I have also worked on topics relating to **multilinguality**, **psycholinguistics** and **interpretability**.

 My long-term research interests include:
  - understanding how model architecture, training data and algorithms impose learning biases on language models, and their limitations in representing broader language phenomena